Clemson vs. Syracuse NCAA Football Odds, Plays and Insights | October 15, 2021

 Over/Under Insights

-- Clemson and its opponents have combined for 44.5 points -- this matchup's point total -- only two times this season.
+- Clemson and its opponents have scored at least 45 points only twice this year.

-- Friday's over/under is 8.2 points lower than the two team's combined 52.7 points per game average.
+- Friday's total is 7.7 points lower than the two team's combined 52.7 points per game average.

-- These two squads combine to allow 36.2 points per game, 8.3 fewer than this contest's over/under.
+- The 36.2 combined points per game that these two squads have allowed this season are 8.8 fewer than the 45 total in this contest.

 Clemson Stats and Trends